builtbyke/ke-modern-endpoint-management/README.md

 # KE Modern Endpoint Management ☁️

+> **Status:** Active learning lab.
+9 months of professional Intune experience, 4 months into building this personal tenant to go deeper on the "why" behind what I do at work.

 ## Purpose
 This repository tracks my transition into advanced Cloud Systems Administration.
 It serves as a [technical ledger](https://github.com/builtbyke/ke-modern-endpoint-management/blob/main/Milestone%20Journal.md) for my Intune lab, automation scripts, and cloud infrastructure projects.

 ## Current Lab Hardware (as of 3/7/2026)
 - Macbook M1 Pro (Personal Device)